Arksine/Easycam/README.md

 Running the app
 ========

 On first run the settings activity will show.
 Make absolutely sure you set your TV Standard (region) correctly here.
 The app will attempt to autodetect the type of device you have and the location of the device file (ie. /dev/video0).
-This functionality can be toggled in the settings where you can manually enter these options, but it is not recommended to do so unless you have multiple Easycap devices hooked up to your tablet.
+The location option may be toggled for manual entry if you have multiple Easycap devices hooked up to your tablet.
 There are also various visual settings included, which are self explanatory.

 Unlike Carcam, there is no background service that attempts to detect a signal and launch the app.
 That functionality never worked well for me, as it seemed to cause stability issues rather than function as it should.
 In my opinion a better way to get this functionality would be to use an Arduino to detect voltage on the reverse wire.
 Obviously there would be a lot of work to get it working (step down 12v to 5v, protect from voltage spikes, an app to communicate between the Arduino and the tablet), but it would be much more reliable than having a background loop continuously putting a drain